2011 Article, updated November 2017

 If a donor charity declines to give to any entity unless it is also charitable, that still begs the question of whether its gifts will actually be used for charitable purposes.

 Analysing the issues

 Problems can arise because of the uncertainties that arise after any gift, grant or donation is made.
 It is inescapable that those potential problems still exist even when money is given to a charity; every donee needs to be taken on trust that they will use the gift, grant or donation for the intended charitable purpose.
 In Audits or Review of Accounts I referred to the inherent limitations in any audit or verification process – “no auditor is able to supervise every transaction to ensure that money received does get banked, or to verify that goods and services referred to in an invoice have been provided.”
-Similarly, few donors will be present to verify that their donation is actually used for the intended charitable purpose, although some accountability report may provide some reassurance.
+Similarly, few donors will be present to verify that their donation is actually used for the intended charitable purpose, although some accountability report (as discussed below) may provide some reassurance.

 Even if the gift is not used for a charitable purpose as a donor intended, does that mean that the donor is tainted by the failure to use the gift as intended?
 As discussed in an early article (Lessons from a Polytechnic), charities are, regrettably, regularly defrauded by those that govern them and by their employees but those frauds do not mean that the activities of the donee charity are any less charitable or that donors (including other charities) to those donee charities should be penalised!

 I believe there are some basic due diligence measures that can be taken by charitable donors, whether or not a potential or actual donee is a charity: